ebruchez/ebruchez.github.io/_posts/2023-01-19-fixing-yamaha-clavinova-clp-280-felt-contacts.md

 ## The parts

 I was eager enough to try to fix the problem that I ordered a set of replacement membranes and replacement felt.
 I found the replacement parts on eBay as those are no longer sold by Yamaha.
 However, those are OEM parts.

-These parts are for the GH3 ("Grade Hammer 3") Yamaha keyboards.
+These parts appear to be generally for the GH3 ("Grade Hammer 3") Yamaha keyboards, and are not specific to the CLP-280.

-In addition to that, as with the GH keyboard, we change the key weight (resistance) of the keyboard in gradual steps (Bass area = heavy <-> Treble area = light)

 I got a full set of membranes, as there are three different lengths: